sfiggins/orm-sfiggins/code-server-new/step1.md

 ### Files that don't exist

-You can open a file that does not exist.
-Any directories in its path must exist and be given relative to the uieditorpath.
+A common idiom seen in labs is to create files before opening them in the editor using the `touch` command, but you can open a file that does not exist.
+Any directories in the file path must exist and be given relative to the uieditorpath.

 ### Under the uieditorpath